Computer Science Summer Work 2026 APCSA (Java) & APCSP (Principles)

 Focus on learning.
 Focus on doing the work.
 Your grade will come.
 You will have a lot of prompts that you will be expected to write code to solve the prompt.
 Then you may be asked to solve it again differently, or with different requirements.
 This iterative process is tough to deal with if you are used to being given everything up front, working towards the minimum of a rubric, and then you know your grade is before you turn it in.
 That's not how computer science works.
 You will use the iterative process.
 You may create the same overall program in several different ways, and you may do so without a pre-defined rubric.
 This is how the real world works.
 Do the work and the grade will come.

-Read everything you can get your hands on.
+Finding Success in college and in adult professional life starts with developing an internal motivation and unquenchable curiosity to solve problems, understand why, ask and research answers to all sorts of problems.
+Intellectuals READ EVERYTHING they can get your hands on.
+A consumate professional is often "well read."
 Build your vocabulary.
-Learn to use your smart phone to get you smarter.
+Learn to use your smart phone and AI to get you smarter (not lazier).
 When I was in high school, we used to think it was lack of access to knowledge was what made people "smart" or "dumb."
-You now have access to unlimited information (Google is in your pocket) yet we find this generation is not Information Hungry.
+You now have access to unlimited information (Google and AI are in your pocket) yet we find students are not Information Hungry.
 Research and discover what that means.
 What is meant by a digital pacifier or phubbing?
 What is meant by soft skills and hard skills?
 What is meant by transferable skills?
 What should you do if your teacher allows you to have a smart device, cell phone, or computer in class and you come across a term or word or concept you don't know, partially know, or thought you knew but were wrong?
 What does "Google It" mean?
-What does "Gargabe in; garbage out" mean?
+What does "Garbage in; garbage out" mean?
 Article: Top 10 Skills High Students Need to Be Developing To Be Prepared For College

 Explore your interests NOW.
+The best time to preparing your college application starts with what you do between your 8th grade summer to your 11th grade summers, and all the time between.
+Show a pattern of grouth.
 Understand "Quality vs Quantity" in this article.
 Starting one quality organization or leading it, or competing and winning in it will show off you better than a scattered giant list of every organization offered to you.
 Build, Make, Organize, or Create something that is uniquely you.
 The colleges and universities you want to get into have a minimum and a suffienct quality they are looking for.
 If you are a student doing everything offered to you, but you are not leading anything, you may not doing enough to get in.
 Enough is not a measure of quantity here, but one of quality.
 This is how the students doing the one-off thing get in and you, who was president of band, honors society, captain of 12 sports, etc. don't get in.
-How do the most experienced programmers in the school get beat out by a group of students who used a drag-and-drop program for a Congressional App Challenge?
-How do students who are not experts yet, learn something deeply and win a variety of tech awards or Compete at Technical Student Association Tech Competitions?
+How do the most experienced programmers in the school get beat out by a group of students who used a drag-and-drop program for their CPT or a Congressional App Challenge?
+How do students who are not experts yet, learn something deeply and win a variety of tech awards or Compete at Technical Student Association Tech Competitions, FRC teams, VEX teams?
 Google These...this is where extra credit is hiding in plain sight.
 Every kid applying to X university is top notch student and person, right?
 How are you different?
 Start thinking now -- What do I bring to their campus?
 Not what can they do for me?
 How can I leverage what I am already really good at and build bridges to other areas?
 Can I do layout and design, organize people, organize things, motivate people, write, draw, sing, make music, put everything together, program, network?
 What is Computer Science Honors Society at Chamblee and how can I run a Virtual Student Tech Fair or maintain websites?

 With all this said so far, some of you may want to do a few things to "get ahead" or "really understand what you're getting into,"